Analytical thinking skills are an invaluable asset to have. They easily transfer and apply across many spectrums of our lives.

-Do analytical thinking skills really matter?
+So, do analytical thinking skills really matter?
 Will these skills impress your boss?
-Are they necessary for communicating with family and friends?
+And are they necessary for communicating with family and friends?

-The answer to all of the above question is: yes.
+The answer to all of the above questions is: yes.

 Analytical thinking skills matter.
-They can be used at work, at home, with your coworkers, family, friends — even your kids, believe it or not.
+In fact, they can be used at work, at home, with your coworkers, family, friends — even your kids, believe it or not.